Jasper Stone Properties, Meaning, Facts and Photos

 7. Shop Jasper

-Jasper which is a microcrystalline variety of the mineral chalcedony is a well known and popular stone.
+Jasper is a microcrystalline variety of the mineral chalcedony.
 Microcrystalline means its crystals are too small to be seen with the naked eye.

-The impurities are the reason why jasper is opaque.
-They're also responsible for the many different colours and markings.
+Impurities are the reason why jasper is opaque.
+They're also responsible for the different colours and markings.

 The presence of iron oxides usually in the form of hematite turn jasper red.
-Impurities of clay cause a yellowish white or grey colour, goethite introduces yellows and browns.
-Impurities of chlorite can turn jasper green.
+Impurities of clay cause a yellowish, white or grey colour and goethite introduces yellows and browns.

 The different sediments determine the colour of the stone.
 Patterns are often the result of the motion of natural forces that brought the sediment (or volcanic ash) together.

 Jasper can also develop through the crystallisation of hot solutions in cracks of igneous rocks.